 Even if you have the Apple Pencil 2 and a compatible tablet, and even if you've got one of the best Apple Pencil grips, you still might find you lose it.
 The magnetic connection isn't likely to be strong enough if you're throwing your tablet into a bag for example.
 So whether you use the Apple Pencil 1 (which is still the only option for the basic iPad, even the new iPad 2022), or the Apple Pencil 2, we have some suggestions below for how you can avoid losing your Apple Pencil.

 To see just what you can do with the Apple Pencil, see pick of the best iPad apps for designers article.
 On the other hand, if you've yet to buy your stylus, see the best cheap Apple Pencil deals or choose from the best Apple Pencil alternatives.
 We also have a guide that explains all the differences of Apple Pencil 1 vs Apple Pencil 2.

 How to avoid losing your Apple pencil

-Moxiware (opens in new tab) has produced a more reliable magnet-oriented solution in the form of a very Apple-esque set of sleeves for the Apple Pencil.
+If you have the 1st Gen Apple Pencil and an older iPad, then the pencil won't magnetically stick to your device.
+Moxiware (opens in new tab) has produced a reliable magnet-oriented solution to that in the form of a very Apple-esque set of sleeves for the Apple Pencil.
 These allow a truly magnetic connection to your iPad Pro and are bound to stop you losing your Apple Pencil.
-They're compatible with an iPad 9.7", iPad Pro 12.9" and 10.5".
+They're compatible with an iPad 9.7, iPad Pro 12.9 and 10.5.